lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_002_dotty_new_syntax_and_indentation_based_syntax/README.md

     to run the `reload` command on the `sbt` prompt
   - From the sbt prompt, run the `clean` command followed by running `compile`.
     You will see that the compiler will _patch_ the source files
-  - Explore the changes applied by the rewrites
+  - Explore the changes applied by the rewrites (you can use the `git diff` command for this)